SAKIB0004/assignment_ostad/README.md

-# assignment_ostad

-A new Flutter project.

-# 📱 Greeting App
+# assignment2_ostad_batch_11

-A simple Flutter application that demonstrates the basics of UI building and interaction handling using common widgets such as `Text`, `Image`, and `ElevatedButton`.
+> A simple Flutter application that demonstrates the basics of UI building and interaction handling using common widgets such as `Text`, `Image`, and `ElevatedButton`.

 ## 🎯 Objective